Insights

 #4 Show the Discovery

-Onstage, we share stories and anecdotes to drive home teaching points.
-But very often, speakers tell their stories as the person who’s already gained the knowledge, rather than their past self who was having the discovery in that moment in time.
+We share stories and anecdotes to drive home teaching points.
+But very often, speakers tell personal stories as the self who has already gained the knowledge rather than the past self who had the discovery in that moment.

-If you set up the problem or scenario of your story, then simply tell your audience what you did (for example, “So, I took a breath, and I decided to think big”) you’re analyzing and reflecting, not storytelling.
+If you set up the problem or scenario of your story and then simply tell your audience what you did (for example, “So I took a breath and decided to think big”), you’re analyzing and reflecting, not storytelling.

 You’re highlighting the teaching point (in this case, thinking big) that you want to share with your audience.
 Doing this in the middle of your story takes your audience from experience mode to analysis mode too early.
 It’s much more effective to build anticipation and suspense, let them make those connections on their own, and save the reflection for the end of your story.

-Instead, show your audience the discovery.
+So show—not tell—the discovery.
 What did you think at that very moment?
 What emotions did you feel?
-How can you perform what you were experiencing, without explicitly explaining the discovery?
-When you let your audience discover new concepts and ideas with you in your story, it’s much more engaging, exciting, and memorable.
+How can you perform what you were experiencing without overexplaining the discovery?
+When you let your audience discover new concepts and ideas with you, it makes your speech much more engaging, exciting, and memorable.

 X Mark icon